 Chief Moonias said the dates keep shifting.

 “I don’t think that’s going to meet the timelines that Minister Miller has indicated,” he said.
 “We’re going back to the ‘do not consume’ water advisory.
-That’s kind of gaWATCH LIVE: Minister of Indigenous Services Marc Miller announces funding to provide safe drinking water on reservesmes that are being played.”
+That’s the kind of games that are being played.”

 Calls for an investigation